Roose Bolton: Description

-Roose is most often described as an oddly average and unassuming-looking man, clean-shaven with pallid skin.
-He is often described as ageless, with an apathetic demeanor that betrays nothing.
+Roose is often described as an unassuming-looking man, ageless, clean-shaven with pallid skin, with an apathetic demeanor.
 His most prominent feature are his strangely pale and cold eyes, so light as to almost blend with the sclera.

-Roose appears to be unassuming and mild-mannered, although in truth he is remorseless and unforgiving, possessed of the same cruelty and ruthlessness his house is notorious for.
-Theon Greyjoy believes that he is even more cruel and menacing than his bastard son, despite Ramsay's more evident depravity.
-While his voice is small and soft, he does not need to raise it in order to inspire silence and attention – Jaime Lannister and Robb Stark both remark that even just his silence is threatening.
-His personal motto is "A peaceful land, a quiet people", a lesson he has thus far failed to instill into his bastard son; he doesn't care about the welfare of his people, he just seeks to avoid any possible rebellion.
+He is described as mild-mannered, but also remorseless and unforgiving.
+While his voice is small and soft, he does not need to raise it in order to inspire silence and attention; Ser Jaime Lannister and Robb Stark both remark that even just his silence is threatening.
+His personal motto is "A peaceful land, a quiet people".
 He often dresses in a pale pink fur cloak embroidered in blood red to symbolize his family's custom of flaying.